Hekaalll/Comprehensive-World-Cup-Team-Performance-Analysis/README.md

 ```

 ## 🖼️ Dashboard Files
-The repository includes Power BI dashboard files in both PowerPoint and PDF formats, allowing for easy access to key visuals and insights.
+The repository includes Power BI dashboard files in both PowerPoint (`.pptx`) and PDF formats and relevant images, allowing for easy access to key visuals and insights.

 ## 🤝 Contributing
 Contributions are welcome!
 Please submit a pull request with your suggested improvements or additional features.
 ## 🌍 Final Thoughts